 People are more likely to get in touch if they know from the outset how much they’ll be paying

 Without knowing your rates, there are some people that simply won’t bother getting in touch with you in the first place – even if they actually would be willing to pay your rates if they knew what they were.

 You’re stuck at that price

 You knew this was coming, right?
 If your rates are stated in black and white on your website, there’s nowhere for you to go.
 You have to charge those rates, even if it becomes apparent that your minted new client would be willing to pay more.

 People will make a snap decision based on price

 If people know your rates right from the start, and their gut feeling is that it’s too much, they’re unlikely to take things any further… even though there’s a strong chance you could persuade them you’re worth the money if you had chance to talk to them.
-This is why I don’t include rates on my website.
-My technique goes a little something like this:

 You can’t quote different amounts to different people